Dean Henderson: Crystal Palace

 On 31 August 2023, Henderson joined Premier League club Crystal Palace on a permanent deal, signing a five-year contract, reported to be worth £15 million, plus £5 million in add-ons.
 On 26 September, Henderson made his Palace debut against former club Manchester United in the third round of the EFL Cup.
 He was substituted in the 19th minute of the match with a thigh injury which kept him sidelined for over two months.
 On 17 December, he made his comeback from injury in a 2–2 draw at Manchester City, playing the full 90 minutes.
 He played the team's next seven Premier League fixtures, before being replaced by Sam Johnstone after a 3–1 loss at home to Chelsea on 12 February 2024.
 After Johnstone sustained an elbow injury while training with England on 25 March, Henderson returned to the Crystal Palace starting line-up for their 1–1 draw with Nottingham Forest five days later.
 He retained his place in the Palace goal for the remainder of the season, keeping his first Premier League clean sheet for the Eagles in a 1–0 win over Liverpool at Anfield.

 Before the start of the 2024–25 season, Henderson was assigned the number 1 jersey, having worn number 30 the previous season.
 Henderson played every minute of Palace's 2025 FA Cup final 1–0 win over Manchester City on 17 May 2025; after a contentious handball call in which he was not sent off for handling the ball outside of his area, he later saved a penalty from Omar Marmoush and made a number of important saves to ensure a clean sheet, dedicating the victory to his late father.
 He was the highest rated player of the match (rated 9.07 out of 10) by BBC Sport users.
 Later that year, on 10 August, he saved two penalties during the shoot-out win over Liverpool in the Community Shield.
+On 23 January 2026, it was confirmed that manager Oliver Glasner had appointed Henderson as club captain following the departure of Marc Guéhi.

+In the 2025–26 season, as the newly appointed captain, Henderson has solidified his position as the undisputed first-choice goalkeeper, starting every Premier League match (27 appearances, 2,430 minutes played as of 22 February 2026).
+He has achieved 10 clean sheets, made 74 saves, and conceded 32 goals (1.19 per game average), while delivering consistent high ratings and key interventions, such as a penalty save in a recent victory over Wolverhampton Wanderers.
+His leadership and reliability have been instrumental for Crystal Palace in their domestic campaign and UEFA Conference League participation.